Plasnid/introBabelWebpack/README.md

 _otherFile.js_ is an ES6 module, so it only exports what we want it to.
 In this case it is exporting two variables; bestCheese and worstCheese.
 We could export anything though.
 Classes, functions, variables...you name it!

 One last thing...how do we stop our server?
-Click on your terminal then Press control-c on your keyboard and your server will stop.
+Click on your terminal then press __control-c__ on your keyboard and your server will stop.